 Laboratory of Theoretical Physics

-Past results from Dr. Khuri’s lab include the discovery of a universality property for very low-energy scattering amplitudes in two dimensions; the completion of a systematic derivation of the transition temperature from the QCD Lagrangian within the analysis of color superconductivity as a possible phase of high-density QCD; and a check on the Randall-Sundrum scenario for gravity that shows that the theory is consistent with the Mercury precession test of general relativity.
+Past results from Dr. Khuri’s lab include the discovery of a universality property for very low-energy scattering amplitudes in two dimensions; the completion of a systematic derivation of the transition temperature from the quantum chromodynamics (QCD) Lagrangian within the analysis of color superconductivity as a possible phase of high-density QCD; and a check on the Randall-Sundrum scenario for gravity that shows that the theory is consistent with the Mercury precession test of general relativity.

-Dr. Khuri’s early work was in the areas of dispersion relations, Regge pole theory and asymptotic bounds and relation.
+Dr. Khuri’s early work was in the areas of dispersion relations, Regge pole theory and asymptotic bounds and relations.
 He was the first to establish the validity of dispersion relations in nonrelativistic quantum mechanics and started a rigorous study of scattering amplitudes, which led to concepts such as Regge poles and strings.